 Started a decade ago to introduce our farm to friends and family as well as to provide a resource to others by sharing the things we learned, this blog has evolved into an eclectic mix of farming tutorials, family recipes, photos, personal journals, personal essays, and a glimpse into the struggles of dealing with unexpected loss and grief.
-We are a couple of farmers in transition between a couple of farms, learning to balance our lives with intentional living.
-We invite you to join us.

 My poor husband always wants to know if I have to take pictures of everything we eat.
 The answer, of course, is mostly yes. ;-)